-The camera is uniquely-built, with a lot of thought and care put into the manufacturing process.
-The very noticeable polished rod, sticking out at the very top of the camera, dubbed combi-plunger combines film transport, shutter-cocking, and film counter advance into a single action.
+The camera is uniquely built, with a lot of thought and care put into the manufacturing process.
+The very noticeable polished rod, sticking out at the top of the camera, dubbed combi-plunger combines film transport, shutter-cocking, and film counter advance into a single action.
 The lens with its bellows unfolds through two polished metal doors known at the time as barn doors.

-Voigtländer Vitessa L3, in terms of its features and shortcomings, comes with polarizing advantages and issues.
+Voigtländer Vitessa L3, in terms of its features and limitations, comes with polarizing advantages and issues.
 Its permanently attached Ultron lens is rumoured to be exceptionally sharp, beyond what the film was capable of resolving (attributed to Amateur Photographer, 13 February 1952).
-Although I’ve ran no tests to check this claim, I can confirm that under ideal conditions this lens is indeed exceptional.
+Though I’ve run no tests to check this claim, I can confirm that under ideal conditions this lens indeed provides exceptional sharpness and contrast.

-Unfortunately, the camera comes with a poor rangefinder design; very small eyepiece, faint focusing patch — a nightmare to adjust.
+Unfortunately, the camera comes with a poor rangefinder design; a fairly small eyepiece, often faint focusing patch — a nightmare to calibrate.
 Likewise, its ergonomic design’s usability is diminished by the amount of care required in handling.

 Form and operation.

-I like rangefinder cameras with prime, non-detachable lenses.
-This type of package typically means fewer decisions before leaving the house, less weight on the shoulders and an easier to maintain device.
+I like rangefinder cameras with prime, non-interchangeable lenses.
+This type of package typically means fewer decisions before leaving the house, less weight on the shoulders and an easier-to-maintain device.

 Folding cameras add to the overall compactness, which I also find appealing.

 Unfortunately, in the case of the Vitessa series, the weight makes it almost impossible to slide into a pocket and walk like a normal person.
-Nowhere near to the experience of carrying an iPhone or a truly compact 35mm camera.
+Nowhere near to the experience of carrying an iPhone or a truly compact 35mm camera, like the Olympus XA.

-That being said, this camera is a lot more compact than Electro 35, Canon QL, or FED 5.
-Stephen Gandy compared it to Leica M4 and found it to be about the same size; he also named it to have fit and finish “approaching Leica M3 standards.”
-It has a faster, better lens than most compact 35mm film cameras.
+That being said, Vitessa L3 is a lot more compact than Electro 35, Canon QL, or FED 5.
+Stephen Gandy compared it to Leica M4 and found it to be about the same size; he also named it to have fit and finish “approaching the Leica M3 standards.”
+Plus, it has a faster, better lens than most compact 35mm film cameras.

 With time, I’ve learned to operate my Vitessa quickly enough to catch the fast street action and keep it on my person during my all-day trips without much trouble.
 The original leather case fits the camera beautifully, showing the frame counter and even the film advance indicator.
-My only issue is with the leather top that hangs uselessly when the case is open and the camera is in-use.
+My only issue is with the leather top cover that dangles uselessly when the case is open and the camera is in use.

 I particularly like how controlled the trigger action feels as compared to my dad’s Russian FED.
-Vitessa has a consistent, medium-light resistance for about a quarter-of-an-inch until you hear a light click of a transport mechanism catch, followed by an almost-immediate slick movement of the shutter blades.
-FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed with a tremor through the entire camera’s body.
+Vitessa has a consistent, medium-light resistance for about a quarter of an inch until you hear a light click of a transport mechanism catch, followed by an almost immediate slick movement of the shutter blades.
+FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed by a tremor through the entire camera’s body.

-My average-sized hands have no issue gripping the leather securely, though I wish there was more space for the right hand.
-The combi-plunger feels just as easy to use as the traditional crank lever mechanism.
-The lens focus wheel is located on the back of a camera just under the right thumb, which tends to be more natural and precise than the usual ring around the lens barrel.
+My average-sized male palms have no issue gripping the leather securely, though I wish there was more space for the right hand.
+The combi-plunger feels at least as easy to use as the traditional crank lever mechanism.
+The lens focus wheel is located on the back of a camera just under the right thumb, which feels more natural and precise than the usual ring around the lens barrel.

 On my model, the rangefinder patch is fairly faint though I can still use it in low light situations.
 The window itself is annoyingly small, very difficult to use with glasses on.
-There are no bright-lines to indicate parallax shift boundaries; instead, a mask floats synchronously with focus adjustments.
-On older models, you have to manually adjust parallax mask.
-This design provides a lot less light into the photographer’s eye; it’s fairly inaccurate and uncomfortable.
+There are no bright lines to indicate parallax shift boundaries; instead, a mask floats synchronously with focus adjustments.
+On older models, you have to manually adjust the parallax mask.
+This design is somewhat inaccurate and uncomfortable.
 The A-models have a nicer viewfinder piece, though not by much.